There are important ‘rules’ of statistical analysis. Like

 Here are three rules of data analysis practice that you may have learned in classes that you need to unlearn.
 They are not always wrong.
 They simply don’t allow for the nuance involved in real statistical analysis.

-The Practices to Unlearn:
+The Rules of Statistical Analysis to Unlearn:

 1. To check statistical assumptions, run a test.
 Decide whether the assumption is met by the significance of that test.